 Royal visits to New Zealand

-As Harry and Meghan start their Australia and South Pacific tour, we’ve taken a look back at other Royal visits to New Zealand.
+Harry and Meghan have finished their tour of Australia and the South Pacific, so we've taken a look back at other Royal visits to New Zealand.

-The Duke and Duchess will arrive in Wellington on Sunday, October 28 before making their way south to visit Abel Tasman National Park on the following Monday.
-They’re packing plenty into their visit; they’ll head to Auckland on Tuesday, October 30, and Rotorua on Wednesday, October 31.
-However, all good things must come to an end – and the glamourous twosome will be jetting off back home to the UK on Thursday, November 1.
+The Duke and Duchess arrived in Wellington on Sunday, October 28 before making their way south to visit Abel Tasman National Park on the following Monday.
+They packed plenty into their visit; they headed to Auckland on Tuesday, October 30, and Rotorua on Wednesday, October 31.
+However, all good things must come to an end – and the glamourous twosome jetted off back home to the UK on Thursday, November 1.

 1869: The first Royal visitor was Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria.
 He arrived at Wellington in 1869 as Captain of HMS Galatea.